russross/meddler/README.md

 else.
 To use multiple databases within a single project, or to use a database other than MySQL, PostgreSQL, or SQLite, see below.

+Note: If you are using MySQL with the `github.com/go-sql-driver/mysql` driver, you must set "parseTime=true" in the sql.Open call or the time conversion meddlers will not work.

 Why?
 ----